dannybpoulsen/fmteach/fmteach/exercises/enum_explicit/README.md

   NonDeterministic value, add more brances etc).
 Try to see if you can predict how much the state space increase with the changes you make.

-- The while-compiler in _fmteach/whlang/compiler'_ annotates some locations as 'Avoid' --- on a location you can check this annotation with getAttr ().
-Modify your State space conter to also count the number of states that are in a bad location
+- The while-compiler in _fmteach/whlang/compiler'_ annotates some locations as 'Avoid'--- those reached after violating an assert.
+On a location, you can check this annotation with getAttr ().
+Modify your State space counter to also count the number of states that are in a bad location